rameshKrSah/data_stru_notes_impl/graph/README.md

 6. Finding Strongly Connected Components of a graph
 A directed graph is called strongly connected if there is a path from each vertex in the graph to every other vertex.

+## Topological Sort
+Topological sorting of vertices of a Directed Acyclic Graph is an ordering of the vertices *v1, v2, v3, ... , vn* in such a way, that if there is an edge directed towards vertex *vi* from vertex *vj*, then *vi* comes before *vj* in the ordering.
+There are multiple topological sorting possible for a graph, i.e., **Topological sort is a permutation of vertices.**
+**In order to have topological sorting the graph must not contain any cycles.**

+We can modify depth first search to find topological sorting of a graph.
+In DFS we start from a vertex, we first print it and then recursively call DFS for its adjacent vertices.
+In topological sorting, we use a temporary stack.
+We don't print the vertex immediately, instead we first reccursively call topological sort for all its adjacent vertices, then push it to the stack.
+Finally, print the contents of the stack to get the topological ordering.
+Note that a vertex is pushed to the stack only when all of its adjacent vertices (and their adjacent vertices and so on) are already in the stack.